 Many major sponsors of research or new research talent are organised as foundations.
 They include the Alexander von Humboldt Foundation, which uses mainly public funding to enable highly qualified international researchers to undertake research stays in Germany.
 However, there are also organisations, such as Stiftung Bildung und Wissenschaft (only in German), that primarily support junior researchers.

-Other large foundations, such as the Robert Bosch Stiftung, the Volkswagen Foundation, the Deutsche Bundesstiftung Umwelt, the Klaus Tschira Stiftung and the German Foundation for Peace Research also support researchers, research projects or institutions with substantial funding.
+Other large foundations, such as the Robert Bosch Stiftung, the Volkswagen Foundation, the Deutsche Bundesstiftung Umwelt, the Klaus Tschira Stiftung (only in German) and the German Foundation for Peace Research (only in German), also support researchers, research projects and institutions with substantial funding.

-Facts and Figures
+Facts and figures

 Over one in three foundations are devoted to education.
 The promotion of science is named as the goal of one in four foundations.

 Approx. 340 endowed chairs have been established by foundations.
 This makes them the largest sponsor of professorships after industry.

 Foundations provide approx. 520 million euros – that is 6.2% – of third-party funding at higher education institutions.